mmaaddiieemm/search-app/README.md

 ## Usage Instructions:

-- The type of data to search (users, tickets, organizations) can be specified by prepending -[u|t|o] to your query.
-If unspecified, results from data types will be included.
+- The type of data to search (users, tickets, organizations) can be specified by prepending -[u|t|o] to your query, u for 'users', t for 'tickets', o for 'organizations'.
+    - If unspecified, results from data types will be included.
 Any permutation of u, t or o can be used here, or none at all.
+    - Any input here other than u|o|t will be discarded.
+If no match is found, all databases will be searched.
 - User input must be in the format of &lt;key&gt;=&lt;value&gt;.
 For example, to search for an id of 5, enter "id=5".
 - When searching for values which are 'empty', specify the &lt;value&gt; as `undefined`.